nerves-project/nerves/guides/introduction/getting-started.md

 :nerves
 ```

 Congratulations! 🎊 You've just reached your very own Nerves `Hello world` moment and have assimilated all the basic concepts you need to [go further](going-further.md).
 Whether you want to [Run a phoenix app](./going-further.md#phoenix-web-interface), play around with your Pi's [GPIO](./going-further.md#elixir-circuits), the world is now your oyster.
-If at any point in your journey you fell stuck, reach out to the Nerves community through [our communication channels](./going-further.md#community-links).
+If at any point in your journey you feel stuck, reach out to the Nerves community through [our communication channels](./going-further.md#community-links).
 Welcome to Nerves!